Experience 250 Years of Heirloom Vegetables and History in Old Salem, North Carolina

 Hortus Medicus: America’s Oldest Known Medicinal Garden

 Had a Moravian individual consumed a “poisonous” tomato, the physicians would have likely treated the patient with herbs harvested from the pharmacy of that era, the medicinal garden, or Hortus Medicus.
-Rescued from abandonment by local Master Gardeners in 2003, the garden was recreated according to Brother Christian Gottlieb Reuter’s 1761 map of the Hortus Medicus.
+Rescued from abandonment in 2003 by local Master Gardeners, the garden was recreated according to Brother Christian Gottlieb Reuter’s 1761 map of the Hortus Medicus.

-America’s oldest known medicinal garden, Hortus Medicus was originally planted in 1753 by the first physician for the new Moravian community, the tall blond Brother Hans Martin Kalberlahn, known then as “the Angel of Healing.”
-The garden quickly grew to become the area’s regional “medical center,” and after Brother Kalberlahn’s death from typhus in 1760, Brother Johann Augustus Shubert planted the garden as it appears today.
+America’s oldest known medicinal garden, Hortus Medicus, was planted in 1753 by the first physician for the new Moravian community, the tall blond Brother Hans Martin Kalberlahn, known then as “the Angel of Healing.”
+The garden quickly became the area’s regional “medical center.”
+After Brother Kalberlahn’s death from typhus in 1760, Brother Johann Augustus Shubert planted the garden as it appears today.

 old-salem-medicinal-garden-bloodroot-marker Adonis annua, aka Blooddrops was used as a cardiac stimulant.

-Dispensing of these plants required knowledge and care.
-According to Victoria Fulton, Historic Bethabara’s Park Director, who walked me through the garden, adonis annua, aka Blooddrops, contains adonidin and was used as a cardiac stimulant.
-Ten times more powerful than the common heart drug digitalis, it can also be a powerful cardiac poison.
+Dispensing these plants required knowledge and care.
+According to Victoria Fulton, Historic Bethabara’s Park Director who walked me through the garden, adonis annua, aka Blooddrops, contains adonidin and was used as a cardiac stimulant.
+Ten times more powerful than the common heart drug digitalis, it can also be a potent cardiac poison.

 old-salem-community-garden-flower